 (a) If a hospice transfers the care of a client to another facility or agency, the hospice must provide a copy of the hospice discharge summary and, if requested, a copy of the client's record to the receiving facility or agency.

-(b) If a client revokes the election of hospice care, or is discharged by the hospice for any reason listed in subsection (d) of this section, the hospice must provide a copy of the hospice discharge summary and, if requested, a copy of the client's record to the client's attending practitioner.
+(b) If a client revokes the election of hospice care or is discharged by the hospice for any reason listed in subsection (d) of this section, the hospice must provide a copy of the hospice discharge summary and, if requested, a copy of the client's record to the client's attending practitioner.

 (c) A hospice discharge summary must include: